Csjg2002/Csjg2002/README.md

 <h2>🤷‍♂️ About Me:</h2>

-Hi, my name is Cameron.
 I specialise in Digital Games Design and Development, and am proficient in both Unreal Engine and Unity, having completed courses in C# and Unreal Engine Blueprints.

 After graduating with first-class honours, I joined Toastie Labs in Gateshead as a Junior Games Developer, following a seven-month internship.
 In this role, I’m currently co-leading the development of the team’s next major project in Unity.